-Monthly Calendars – You can print off a 2 page spread or choose a 1 Page spread option.
+Monthly Calendars – You can print off a 2 page spread or choose a 1 Page spread option for the 2018 and 2019 calendar years.
 Both have a different Bible Verse at the bottom of each month for encouragement.

 Planner Cover– I’ve included a picture of a rose from my back yard with my favorite Bible verse on it as a planner cover.
 You can print this one off, choose one of our Wordless Wednesday downloads to print as a cover, or use your own cover.
 My cover is laminated and the inside works great as a dashboard.